noahruiz416/UFC-Fight-Prediction-Application-Model/welcome.md

 ---

 <img width="150" alt="Screen Shot 2022-08-22 at 10 23 23 AM" src="https://user-images.githubusercontent.com/88412646/185981902-80aee596-04e0-47b0-b342-0e55abbf3479.png">

-- :wave: Hello!
+:wave: Hello!
 My name is Noah I'm an undergrad at Arizona State Unvieristy Studying Math & Stats with a minor in Economics.
 On this page you'll find a collection of my personal projects and a simple application I made to predict UFC fights.
+I'm passionate about stats, ML and Data Science and enjoy solving challenging problems with data solutions.

 ---